Patriarch

-The highest-ranking bishops in Eastern Orthodoxy, Oriental Orthodoxy, the Catholic Church (above major archbishop and primate), the Hussite Church, Church of the East, and some Independent Catholic Churches are termed patriarchs (and in certain cases also popes – such as the Pope of Rome or Pope of Alexandria, and catholicoi – such as Catholicos Karekin II).
+The highest-ranking bishops in Eastern Orthodoxy, Oriental Orthodoxy, the Roman Catholic Church (above major archbishop and primate), the Hussite Church, Church of the East, and some Independent Catholic Churches are termed patriarchs (and in certain cases also popes – such as the pope of Rome or pope of Alexandria).

 The word is derived from Greek πατριάρχης (patriarchēs), meaning "chief or father of a family", a compound of πατριά (patria), meaning "family", and ἄρχειν (archein), meaning "to rule".

-Originally, a patriarch was a man who exercised autocratic authority as a pater familias over an extended family.
-The system of such rule of families by senior males is termed patriarchy.
+Originally, a patriarch was a man who exercised authority as a pater familias over an extended family.
+The system of such rule of families by senior males is termed "patriarchy".
 Historically, a patriarch has often been the logical choice to act as ethnarch of the community identified with his religious confession within a state or empire of a different creed (such as Christians within the Ottoman Empire).
 The term developed an ecclesiastical meaning within Christianity.
 The office and the ecclesiastical circumscription of a Christian patriarch is termed a patriarchate.

 Abraham, Isaac, and Jacob are referred to as the three patriarchs of the people of Israel, and the period during which they lived is termed the Patriarchal Age.
 The word patriarch originally acquired its religious meaning in the Septuagint version of the Bible.

 Catholic Church

 Patriarchs

 In the Catholic Church, the bishop who is head of a particular autonomous church, known in canon law as a church sui iuris, is ordinarily a patriarch, though this responsibility can be entrusted to a major archbishop, metropolitan, or other prelate for a number of reasons.

-Since the Council of Nicaea, the bishop of Rome has been recognized as the first among patriarchs.
+Since the Council of Nicaea, the bishop of Rome has been recognized as first among patriarchs.
 That council designated three bishops with this 'supra-Metropolitan' title: Rome, Alexandria, and Antioch.
-In the Pentarchy formulated by Justinian I (527–565), the emperor assigned as a patriarchate to the Bishop of Rome the whole of Christianized Europe (including almost all of modern Greece), except for the region of Thrace, the areas near Constantinople, and along the coast of the Black Sea.
-He included in this patriarchate also the western part of North Africa.
-The jurisdictions of the other patriarchates extended over Roman Asia, and the rest of Africa.
+In the Pentarchy formulated by Justinian I (527–565), the emperor assigned to the bishop of Rome a patriarchate covering the whole of Christianized Europe (including almost all of modern Greece), except Thrace, the areas around Constantinople, and the Black Sea coast.
+He also included the western part of North Africa in this patriarchate.
+The jurisdictions of the other patriarchates extended over Roman Asia and the rest of Africa.
 Justinian's system was given formal ecclesiastical recognition by the Quinisext Council of 692, which the see of Rome has, however, not recognized.

-There were at the time bishops of other apostolic sees that operated with patriarchal authority beyond the borders of the Roman Empire, such as the Catholicos of Selucia-Ctesephon.
+There were at the time bishops of other apostolic sees that operated with patriarchal authority beyond the borders of the Roman Empire, such as the catholicos of Selucia-Ctesephon.

 Today, the patriarchal heads of Catholic autonomous churches are: